rbricardo/trusty-challenge/README.md

 ## Important!

-As you know, we are using a bot to simulate a chat.
+We are using a bot to simulate a chat.
 Sometimes the bot server dies (you can check if it's alive here: https://botty.alexgurr.com).
 So if this happens, please, folow the steps below: **(make sure you are using node version 12)**

 <br>